ESIPFed/LakePy/README.md

 import lakepy as lk
 my_lake = lk.search("mead")
 ```
-If there is more than one Lake matching "Mead", the search function will return a
+If there is more than one Lake matching "Mead", the search function will return a RuntimeWarning and display a table.

 > "Search Result: 'Mead' has more than 1 Result.
 Showing the 2 most relevant results.
 Specify 'id_No' or narrow search name."